TilionDC/aTilionUtilities/README.md

 - **Feed command** - Feed yourself or a player with /feed [player] [chickenlegs]
 - **Locked Chests Signs** - Use signs to lock a chest to you.
 - **Edit Sign Command** - Use /signedit <line> <tezt> while looking at a sign to edit it.
+- **Nick and reveal command** - do /nick to nick and /reveal to see real name of nick.
+- **Spawn Command** - call /spawn to go to spawn of the world.

 ###  Upcomming features:
 - **Special items and armor** - Special tools and armor that give special gameplay effects.